VSolidus/solidus/CONTRIBUTING.md

 Project maintainers aim for a quick turnaround on refactoring pull requests, so where possible keep them short, uncomplex and easy to verify.

-Pull requests that refactor the code should not be made by new contributors.
-It requires a certain level of experience to know where the code belongs to and to understand the full ramification (including rebase effort of open pull requests).

-Trivial pull requests or pull requests that refactor the code with no clear benefits may be immediately closed by the maintainers to reduce unnecessary workload on reviewing.

 "Decision Making" Process
 -------------------------

-The following applies to code changes to the Solidus Core project (and related projects such as libsecp256k1), and is not to be confused with overall Solidus Network Protocol consensus changes.
+The following applies to code changes to the Bitcoin Core project (and related projects such as libsecp256k1), and is not to be confused with overall Bitcoin Network Protocol consensus changes.

-Whether a pull request is merged into Solidus Core rests with the project merge maintainers and ultimately the project lead.
+Whether a pull request is merged into Bitcoin Core rests with the project merge maintainers and ultimately the project lead.

 Maintainers will take into consideration if a patch is in line with the general